From small to BIG, all grades of perineal ruptures have an impact

 …despite our incredible achievements in space exploration, the process of giving birth, which has been part of

-the human experience since literally the down of time, remains vastly under-researched and underfunded.
+the human experience since literally the dawn of time, remains vastly under-researched and underfunded.

 Isn’t it time to change this?
 After all, it is not rocket science, it’s women’s health.